10,000 Poached Endangered Tortoises Found Dying In Madagascar Home

 In total, the police found 9,888 live radiated tortoises and 180 dead ones.
 Although the vast majority of tortoises were rescued, 574 didn’t survive the appalling conditions of their captivity and died from dehydration and infection within a week of being found.

 According to Knox News, Zoo Knoxville has sent herpetologist Stephen Nelson to offer assistance to the remaining tortoises.
-Nelson is travelling to Toliara today (April 20) to help save the critically endangered tortoises.
+Nelson is travelling to Toliara on April 20 to help save the critically endangered tortoises.

 Nelson is just one of a team of experts that will care for and foster the thousands of radiated tortoises rescued from the Madagascar home.
-The team is working together with the organization Turtle Survival Alliance (TSA) and will watch over the animals in the following two weeks.
+The team is working together with the Turtle Survival Alliance (TSA), and will watch over the animals in the following two weeks.

 THIS is what wildlife trafficking looks like.
 10,976 critically endangered radiated tortoises were rescued during a massive poaching bust in Madagascar.
 Our experts have been dispatched to provide support and medical care/supplies. https://t.co/rVtrc2KPrJ #EndExtinction pic.twitter.com/hQ8gHdRnqC